 Ms. Marvin has more than 30 years of experience in inpatient and outpatient settings as a health care administrator, including program development, operations, planning, and research project management.
 In her previous position at Harvard Vanguard Medical Associates, she was Assistant Director of Research, and helped to initiate Harvard Vanguard's Office of Clinical Research.
 She was an administrator in medical and surgical specialties, beginning at Harvard Community Health Plan.
 She has also worked at Tufts New England Medical Center and at Brigham and Women's Hospital.
 She has a Master's degree in Public Health from Yale University, and a Bachelor's degree in sociology from Connecticut College.

-Brian Patrolia joined MHQP in 2004, and is the Principal Information Systems Analyst for MHQP with responsibilities that include the planning, design and implementation of data analysis and reporting systems.
+Brian Patrolia joined MHQP in 2004, and is the Principal Information Engineer for MHQP with responsibilities that include the planning, design and implementation of data analysis and reporting systems.